Riley-Py/UWaterloo-Work/SCI 238/Chapter 13 - Exoplanets The New Science of Distant Worlds/The Nature of Planets Around Other Stars.md

 - Tells us about a planet's mass and the shape of its orbit
 	- Can't measure exact mass of planet without tilt of orbit, as it only tells us the velocity toward/away from us
 	- Gives lower limits on masses
+### TRAPPIST-1 System
+- Periods and sizes of 7 known planets can be determined using [[Detecting Planets Around Other Stars|transit]] data